jppbsi/LibOPF/README.txt

 LibOPF is a library of functions and programs for free usage in the design of optimum-path forest classifiers.
-This second version contains some additional resources related to the supervised OPF classifier reported in reference [PapaIJIST09,PapaPR12], and also contains the unsupervised version of OPF reported in reference [RochaIJIST09].
+This second version contains some additional resources related to the supervised OPF classifier reported in references [PapaISVC08,PapaIJIST09,PapaPR12], and also contains the unsupervised version of OPF reported in reference [RochaIJIST09].